How to Make Mozzarella |

 Instructions

-• Mix together 2 tbsp. filtered water and 1 tsp. citric acid.
-Add to milk and stir to combine.
+• In a small bowl or cup, mix 2 tbsp. filtered water and 1 tsp. citric acid before adding the mixture to the pot of milk and stirring gently to combine.

-• Mix rennet with the remaining 2 tbsp. water.
-Add to pot.
-Stir and cover.
-Leave it for 15 - 20 minutes until the milk solidifies into cheese and whey.
+• Stir the contents of the pot before covering.
+Leave for 15 - 20 minutes until the milk solidifies into cheese and whey.

-• Cut the cheese into cubes.
-Pour the whey back into your stock pot and heat it over medium-high heat until it's steaming (around 180 degrees, but again, I never check).
+• Cut the cheese into cubes, pour the whey back into your stock pot, and heat it over medium-high heat until it's steaming (around 180ºF).
 Add your salt and stir to dissolve.

-• Add cheese cubes to the steaming whey and stir them around until they melt, using a wooden spoon.
+• Add the cheese cubes to the steaming whey and stir them around until they melt.

-• Grab a second wooden spoon and continue to stir and stretch them as they melt.
-Keep using both spoons to stretch it and wind it, dipping it back into the boiling whey if it starts to cool too much.
+• Grab a second stirring utensil and continue to stir and stretch them as they melt.
+This stretching is what makes it mozzarella!
+It will turn shiny as you do this, too.
+Keep using both spoons to stretch and wind the cheese, dipping it back into the boiling whey if it cools too much.
+Ensure all the cubes are completely melted so you don't have lumpy, weird cheese.

-• Once it's shiny and stretched, form it into a ball and place it into a glass container with some water surrounding it.
-Make sure the water covers the top of the ball so that it doesn't dry out.
+• Once shiny and stretched, form it into a ball and place it into a glass container with some water surrounding it.
+Ensure the water covers the top of the ball so it doesn't dry out.

 This is the writings of: